Jobseeker's Allowance

 Your claim may not be backdated if you do not have a good reason for the delay in making your claim.

-If you are unable to complete your claim online you may also claim New Style Jobseeker’s Allowance by contacting the Jobseeker’s Allowance Processing Centre.
+If you are unable to complete your claim online you may also claim new style Jobseeker’s Allowance by contacting the Jobseeker’s Allowance Processing Centre.

-If you use sign language, you might be able to use the video relay service to claim ‘New Style’ Jobseeker’s Allowance using British Sign Language (BSL) or Irish Sign Language (ISL).
+You might be able to use the video relay service to claim new style Jobseeker’s Allowance using British Sign Language (BSL) or Irish Sign Language (ISL).

 To access the service go to:

-If you're deaf or have hearing loss, you can contact the Department for Communities by using a Textphone to ring 0800 587 1297 and you will be put through to the Text Box service.
+You can contact the Department for Communities by using a textphone to ring 0800 587 1297 and you will be put through to the Text Box service.

 Alternative format